 3. Prevent Overload and Maintain Relevance

 Avoid triggering too many emails at once or over-communicating.
-Cap maximum frequency and clearly map your workflows so one subscriber doesn't get caught in multiple sends at the same time.
+Cap contact frequency and map workflows so one subscriber is not caught in multiple simultaneous sends.

-Balancing personalization with brevity keeps engagement high and unsubscribes low.
+Balancing personalization with restraint helps protect engagement and unsubscribe rates.

 4. Keep Human Oversight and Brand Voice